cmb1517/Elenchus-Agent/README.md

 # Elenchus Agent
-A conversational AI agent that acts as an mathematics tutor, trying to guide a user through maths puzzles through problem-solving heuristics and Socratic questioning.
+A conversational AI agent that acts as an mathematics tutor, trying to guide a user through maths puzzles using problem-solving heuristics and Socratic questioning.